Wicked weather images of a hot, smoky and stormy summer in the Lower 48

 Abnormally high pressure, very dry soil, sinking air from nearby mountains and climate change-induced warming combined for one of the most exceptional meteorological events in modern history in the Pacific Northwest during late June.

 Temperatures 30 to 50 degrees above average resulted in all-time record heat in almost every location in the region.
-Some locations shattered these all-time marks by 10 degrees., Seattle doubled the number of times it’s hit 100 degrees, and Canada’s all-time heat record was broken three days in a row.
+Some locations shattered these all-time marks by 10 degrees.
+Seattle doubled the number of times it has hit 100 degrees, and Canada’s all-time heat record was broken three days in a row.

-The image below shows the enormous area with temperatures at least 18 degrees (and up to 42 degrees) above normal between June 29 and 30.
+The image below shows the enormous area with temperatures at least 18 degrees (and up to 42 degrees) above normal from June 29 to 30.

 A blanket of smoke

-Like many previous years, this summer featured a disastrous outbreak of wildfires which were intensified by the hot, dry conditions in the western U.S. This included the Dixie Fire, the second largest wildfire on record in California.
+As in many previous years, this summer featured a disastrous outbreak of wildfires that were intensified by the hot, dry conditions in the western United States.
+This included the Dixie Fire, the second-largest wildfire on record in California.

-As the fires burned massive amounts of plant debris, a dense blanket of smoke wicked east by the jet stream spread over much of the U.S. This smoke simulation shows the smoke’s reach in late July, when it blotted skies red and diminished air quality as far east as New York and Washington.
+As the fires burned massive amounts of plant debris, the jet stream transported a dense blanket of smoke east over much of the country.
+This simulation shows the smoke’s reach in late July, when it blotted skies red and diminished air quality as far east as New York and Washington.

 The devastating hurricane that would not quit

-When Hurricane Ida made landfall in Southeast Louisiana on Aug.
+When Hurricane Ida made landfall in southeastern Louisiana on Aug.
 29, it brought some of the Gulf of Mexico with it.
 A tremendous storm surge, or rise in ocean water above normally dry land, pushed north through millions of acres of low-lying marshland, allowing the storm to sustain strength for hours even after moving inland.

-This satellite image shows Ida five hours after landfall, still hosting a remarkably intact core and unmistakable eye surrounded by ring of intense thunderstorms.
+This satellite image shows Ida five hours after landfall, still hosting a remarkably intact core and unmistakable eye surrounded by a ring of intense thunderstorms.

 A disastrous swath of rainfall